sonipuneet/object-x-detection/README.md

 Description: To identify objects of different categories within an image and differentitate between them based on their categories using the <b>heuristic approach</b> (Instead of deep learning approach).

-Then run the script in your jupyter notebook:
+Installation:

+First install the opencv python bindings with

+$ pip install opencv-python

 Feature Matching : <b><i>feature_matching_test.ipynb</i></b>

 The script will attempt to match the feature of query image in the input image.

 Total Execution time for feature matching of an image is <b>0.0567</b> seconds

-Installation:

-First install the opencv python bindings with

-$ pip install opencv-python

 Application Of Feature Detection And Matching: